 Wear disposable gloves and liberally lubricate the area with KY jelly.
 Wrap the area with a towel moistened with saline solution and have a helper keep it in place while you're on the way to your veterinarian for a full rectal exam.

 If your dog tries to lick or chew the area, an Elizabethan collar can help prevent access and prevent further damage.

-Once at the vet, treatment will vary based on the underlying cause.
+Once at the veterinarian, treatment will vary based on the underlying cause.
 For instance, if the puppy has developed repeated bouts of diarrhea, it's important to determine the underlying cause for it.
-If the diarrhea turns out to be triggered by a a viral infection, a bout of antibiotics may be needed; if it's triggered by a parasitic infestation, an antiparasitic drug will need to be administered.
+If the diarrhea turns out to be triggered by a viral infection, a bout of antibiotics may be needed; if it's triggered by a parasitic infestation, an anti-parasitic drug will need to be administered.
 While identifying and treating the underlying cause is a key component of treatment, the prolapse will also need to be addressed.

-If the rectal tissue is still alive, the vet may manage to push the prolapsed rectum back into place and temporarily suture the area to prevent another prolapse.
-If the tissue on the other hand is dry, severely traumatized or dead, the vet may need to perform surgery to amputate the damaged portion.
+During your dog's exam, the veterinarian will likely perform abdominal X-rays or an ultrasound.
+If the rectal tissue is still alive, the veterinarian may manage to push the prolapsed rectum back into its normal position and temporarily suture the area to prevent another prolapse.
+If the tissue is dry, severely traumatized, or dead, the veterinarian may need to perform surgery to amputate the damaged portion.

 Because of the risk for infections and fecal incontinence, it's best to avoid surgery in the first place by seeking prompt veterinary attention at the first sign of problems.
 After treatment has been completed, your dog's veterinarian may recommend feeding your dog a moist diet and giving them a stool softener.